 With crystal clear waters and clean, untouched beaches, Shark Bay in Western Australia feels like another world away.
 Shark Bay is where red cliffs and sand meets turquoise water that is almost unbelievably blue.
 Despite the name you can swim in the incredible waters of Shark Bay.
 In fact, you’re more likely to see whales, dolphins or any number of other wild creatures than you are to come nose-to-nose with the infamous Great White.

-From a distance, the Blue Mountains have a distinct – and quite unique – blue colouring, for which the region is named.
-The colouring, which is significantly less blue the closer you get, is caused by Eucalyptus oil evaporating from the countless gumtrees in the National Parks.
+From a distance, the Blue Mountains have a distinct – and quite unique – blue coloring, for which the region is named.
+The coloring, which is significantly less blue the closer you get, is caused by Eucalyptus oil evaporating from the countless gumtrees in the National Parks.
 As a result, the mountains look particularly vibrant during summer and on hot, sunny days.

 Thankfully, there’s much more to do in the Blue Mountains than simply admire them from a distance.
 Take a hike through one of many National Parks, marvel at nature’s wonders at the Three Sisters, ride the steepest passenger train in the world at Scenic World, or simply enjoy a coffee in one of the many quaint and quirky cafes.